Best Pre-Med Majors to Consider

 Non-Traditional Pre-Med Majors

-Less typical, but still common, majors might include the following:
+Less typical, but still common, pre-med majors might include the following:

 • Humanities (such as language and linguistics, gender studies, or philosophy)

-• Specialized health sciences (such as nursing, healthcare administration, public health, or nutrition)
+• Specialized health sciences (such as nursing, exercise science, healthcare administration, public health, or nutrition)

 • Math and statistics (such as general mathematics, calculus, or computer science)

 Bringing a unique perspective to medical school can be valuable and help you stand out in your personal statement and medical school admissions interviews.
-However, basic sciences can be harder to fit into non-traditional pre-med tracks, so you might need to work harder to ensure you are well-prepared upon graduation.
+However, prerequisite courses can be harder to fit into non-traditional pre-med tracks, so you might need to work harder to ensure you are well-prepared upon graduation.

 Med School Requirements to Keep in Mind

-Most medical schools have prerequisite courses that must be completed prior to matriculation.
+Most medical schools have prerequisite courses and pre-med classes that must be completed prior to matriculation.
 Be sure you’re aware of any additional course requirements for the schools you’re applying to and plan ahead so that you can fulfill these requirements with enough time to spare.

 For instance, at Trinity School of Medicine, we require applicants to meet the following course requirements: